wutka/scheml/DESIGN.md

 The `TypeRef` class is crucial for type inference because it contains the logic to link classes together during unification, so that if there are several references to unknown types that turn out to all refer to the same unknown type, they are linked together.
-When the type is finally determined for a type, each type ref that it is linked to is automatically assigned the same type.
+When the type is finally determined for a type ref, each type ref that it is linked to is automatically assigned the same type.
 There are some tricky parts here because when you copy a type that has several references that must refer to the same type,